CKs-Technology-News/PrivacyTools/README.md

 - [Keyboard Privacy](https://paul.reviews/behavioral-profiling-the-password-you-cant-change/) – Not needed with Brave Browser or Tor Browser or in case you use some sort of anti-keylogger AVs/software.
 - [Language Switch by Manuel Reimer](https://addons.mozilla.org/en-US/firefox/addon/languageswitch/) – Allows to change the language identifier sent to web-servers to whatever language you need.
 - [LibreJS](https://www.gnu.org/software/librejs/) – Allows to change the language identifier sent to web-servers to whatever language you need.
 GNU LibreJS aims to address the JavaScript problem described in Richard Stallman's article The JavaScript Trap.
-- [LibRedirect](https://github.com/libredirect/libredirect) – A web extension that redirects YouTube, Twitter, Instagram... requests to alternative privacy friendly frontends and backends.
+- [LibRedirect](https://github.com/libredirect/libredirect) – A [web extension](https://libredirect.github.io/) that redirects YouTube, Twitter, Instagram... requests to alternative privacy friendly front-ends and back-ends.
 - [Tab Session Manager](https://github.com/sienori/Tab-Session-Manager) – A simple session manager.
 You can quickly save your current browser state and reload it whenever necessary.
 - [Old Reddit Redirect](https://github.com/tom-james-watson/old-reddit-redirect) – Ensure Reddit always loads the old design.
 - [Prevent CSS Exfil attack](https://github.com/mlgualtieri/CSS-Exfil-Protection) – Not needed with Tor Browser.